northern-nm-highlights/northern-nm-highlights.github.io/docs/index.md

 ### Functionality

-* The person using this app will be able to type in the name of a city , and see the surrounding area and be able to see some cool places in that area!
+* The person using this app will be able to type in the name of 3 cities, and see the surrounding area and be able to see some cool places in that area!

 * The local content will consist of two different places of interest local to that area.